Gaza Marathon: 2012 race

 The 2012 Gaza Marathon, held on 1 March 2012, marked the first international Gaza Marathon and the second edition of the event organized by UNRWA.
 The event brought together nearly 2,200 children running relays and over 500 adult participants, including professional athletes, amateur runners from countries such as the United States, Spain, France, etc as well two Olympic hopefuls: Nader Al Masri, who ran the full marathon, and Bahaa al-Farra, who competed in the 10-kilometre race.
 Women and girls took part in the event, which also featured a final one-kilometre segment dedicated to participants with disabilities.

-Organized to raise funds and awareness for the UNRWA Summer Games, which provided recreational and cultural activities for approximately 250,000 children in Gaza, the marathon aimed to deliver a message of resilience and hope.
-“Today is a big day for the residents of the Gaza Strip,” said Adnan Abu Hasna, UNRWA spokesperson.
-“It is a message to the world that Gaza is like Jerusalem and Tel Aviv and Cairo, and it is possible to organize such a big and huge marathon here.”
+The event was organized to raise funds and awareness for the UNRWA Summer Games program, which provided recreational and cultural activities for approximately 250,000 children in Gaza.
+Organizers described the marathon as an opportunity to promote community engagement and highlight the ability to host a large-scale public sporting event in the region.
+“Today is a big day for the residents of the Gaza Strip,” said Adnan Abu Hasna, UNRWA spokesperson: “It is a message to the world that Gaza is like Jerusalem and Tel Aviv and Cairo, and it is possible to organize such a big and huge marathon here.”

 The event took place despite challenging conditions, including strong winds and sandstorms.
 “On a day of such strong winds, it was inspiring to see so many kids, wearing their T-shirts, trainers, and smiles, ready to participate in the very first international marathon,” said Cátia Lopes, the event organiser.
 Palestinian athlete Nader al-Masri won the marathon for the second consecutive year.
 UNRWA emphasized the marathon’s symbolic role in highlighting the ongoing humanitarian crisis under the Israeli blockade, while promoting the right of children to play, move freely, and experience joy.